REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 #### Memory profile (avg during the 1s hold)

-Linux gives you **PSS**, which is the least-lie-y metric for multi-process memory.
+Linux gives you **PSS**, which is the best available approximation on Linux for multi-process memory.

 | Mode                   | Start method | RSS avg (MB) | USS avg (MB) | PSS avg (MB) |
 |------------------------|-------------:|-------------:|-------------:|-------------:|